pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 > **Note:**
 >
 > If the number of Kubernetes cluster nodes is less than three, one PD Pod goes to the Pending state, and neither TiKV Pods nor TiDB Pods are created.
-When the number of nodes in the Kubernetes cluster is less than three, to start the TiDB cluster, you can reduce both the number of PD Pods and the number of TiKV Pods in the default deployment to `1`.
+When the number of nodes in the Kubernetes cluster is less than three, to start the TiDB cluster, you can reduce the number of PD Pods in the default deployment to `1`.

 #### Enable TiFlash